HASwitchPlate/openHASP-docs/docs/displays/Waveshare_RPi_LCD_Rev_C.md

 ## Backlight Control

 !!! warning "Attention (*)"
-    Only the WaveShare 4.0" RPi LCD **Revision C** has a solder jumper on the back to enable PWM backlight dimming.
+    Only the WaveShare 4.0" RPi LCD **Revision C** (SKU 16099) and WaveShare 3.5" RPi LCD **Revision C** (SKU 15811) have a solder jumper on the back to enable PWM backlight dimming.
 Other revisions of this board do not have this feature.

 ## LCD Configuration